Bask in the much-craved fresh air, enjoy fine dining, soak up some history and culture that the city has to offer this summer

-As the lockdown is expected to come to an end by June 21st, visiting Birmingham and staying in serviced apartment can be the perfect way to bask in the much-craved fresh air, enjoy fine dining, soak up some history and culture that the city has to offer this summer all while following the government guidelines.
+As the lockdown is expected to come to an end by June 21st, visiting and staying in a serviced apartment in Birmingham can be the perfect way to bask in the much-craved fresh air, enjoy fine dining, soak up some history and culture that the city has to offer this summer all while following the government guidelines.

 Birmingham Botanical Gardens:

 Considered as the city’s best attractions, this is a perfect place to visit for people from all walks of life.
 It boasts of four glasshouses, each showing the plantation from exotic

 Tropical House, Subtropical, Mediterranean and Arid house.
 It also has a tea room where one can enjoy tea and snacks overlooking the sunset with the sounds of nature and the occasional band playing at the bandstand.